 Food scientists have claimed that wheat bread isn’t actually any better for you than white bread.

-Now it’s the turn of the bread world to be flipped upside down, as Nathan Myhrvold in his new book, Modernist Bread, boldly claims that white bread is not any worse for you and actually may be healthier than wheat.
+Now it’s the turn of the bread world to be flipped upside down.
+In his new book Modernist Bread, Nathan Myhrvold boldly claims that white bread is no worse for you and may actually be healthier than wheat.

-Regarding his wheat vs white bread revelation, Myhrvold says (via Bon Appetit): “If you made a list of what everybody knows to be true about nutrition, one of those things would be that whole grain breads are both more nutritious and better for you, health-wise,” says Myhrvold.
+Regarding his wheat vs white bread revelation, Myhrvold told Bon Appetit: “If you made a list of what everybody knows to be true about nutrition, one of those things would be that whole grain breads are both more nutritious and better for you, health-wise,” says Myhrvold.
 “And, unfortunately, there's no evidence of either one, and kind of evidence to the contrary.”

 After looking through 50 years of studies, Modernist Cuisine found that all different types of bread have virtually the same impact on your body.
 It was thought in the past that bran was the healthiest part of bread (tracing back to the 1970s) because it contained superior levels of fibre and vitamins, but controlled studies were never able to back this up.

 “If you look on a nutrient-by-nutrient basis,” Myhrvold explains, “there's a couple things that [wheat bread] would be slightly better on,” including vitamins like phosphorus, manganese, and selenium, “but they're generally not important in the sense that they're not things most people run a deficit of.”

 Myhrvold has also found that our bodies don’t absorb many of the vitamins and minerals that are found in raw grain, meaning that a lot of the nutrients in bran aren’t actually benefiting humans.

 So, what do you think?
 Will this be likely to change your bread shopping habits next time you visit the supermarket?
 If you're keen to know more about health-boosting foods, check out our article Superfoods: the fact and the fiction revealed.